braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/connect_subdomain.md

 ![Landing Page Settings page with one TXT and two CNAME records listed with their respective names and values.][1]

 {% alert note %}
 Depending on your domain provider, the connection can take up to 48 hours.
-When the process is complete, we’ll update your **Landing Page Settings** page and all references to your landing page URLs.
+When the process is complete, we’ll start using your custom domain for your landing pages in the Braze dashboard.
 {% endalert %}

-## Using your custom domain
+## Using your domain in Braze

-After your domain verification is complete it will be used by default in Braze.
+After your domain verification is completed, it will be used by default in Braze.
 For example, if you connect the subdomain `forms.example.com`, your landing page URLs will be updated to look like `forms.example.com/holiday-sale`.

 {% alert note %}
 Custom domain deletion is coming soon.
 Contact your customer success manager if you need to remove your subdomain.